gralnys/midi/README.md

-# MIDI BOI
+# MIDI Fix
-Yeah ok so basically, you're gonna need this package called RtMIDI in order to install this fella
+- Requires RtMIDI

+A solution for the latest update for MacOS not supporting the software for certain MIDI keyboards.
+A "better than nothing" solution to an otherwise unsolvable problem.